tayyibgondal/Optimal_BBU_Placement_in_5g_Networks/README.md

 This project explores the implementation of an optimal BBU placement algorithm and online traffic modeling.
 The project report includes a detailed description of the algorithm, modifications made to cater to dynamic traffic scenarios, and simulation results.

-## Project Report
+## Project Information

-The project report is available in the `report.pdf` file.
+The project information is available in the `report.pdf` file.
 It includes the following sections:

 - Introduction
 - Related Work